Who Is Jessica Chastain?

 After Chastain starred with Pacino in Wilde Salome, he recommended her to director Terrence Malick for a role in the upcoming Tree of Life.
 Chastain got the part, playing a grief-stricken wife opposite Brad Pitt, and that same year (2011) she appeared in the smash hit The Help, as well as in Coriolanus and Texas Killing Fields.
 As a testament to her success, the actress received a best supporting actress Oscar nomination for her work in The Help as the loving Southerner Celia Foote.

 Chastain followed up 2011 with several new films, including Madagascar 3: Europe's Most Wanted (2012) and Zero Dark Thirty (2012), a film directed by Kathryn Bigelow about the hunt for Osama bin Laden.
 For her performance in Zero Dark Thirty as a real-life CIA operative, Chastain received the 2013 Golden Globe Award for best actress in a movie drama as well as an Academy Award nomination.

 In 2014, Chastain starred in the relationship drama The Disappearance of Eleanor Rigby with James McAvoy, and portrayed a scientist in the Christopher Nolan sci-fi epic Interstellar.
 Other film projects for the year included Miss Julie and A Most Violent Year, for which Chastain earned another Golden Globe nomination.
 Chastain was then seen in 2015 as an astronaut commander opposite Matt Damon in The Martian while also co-starring in the visually arresting horror flick Crimson Peak.

-In her personal life, Chastain has been in a relationship with fashion executive Gian Luca Passi de Preposulo since 2012.
+Chastain married Italian fashion executive Gian Luca Passi de Preposulo in June 2017.
 The couple lives in New York City.